Skip to main content

 notifications/initializedclient -> serverStandard MCP post-init notification

-pingclient -> serverSupported by SDK
+pingclient -> serverSupported

 tools/listclient -> serverReturns transport entry tools (search, execute)